JuliaDynamics/DynamicalSystems.jl/README.md

 3. Lyapunov exponent estimation.
 4. Entropy estimation.
 5. Attractor dimension estimation.
-6. Entropy/Attractor dimension/Lyapunov exponents for *numerical data*.
 6. Attractor reconstruction, embedding and all that jazz.
+6. Entropy/Attractor dimension/Lyapunov exponents for *numerical data*, TBA.
-7. Numeric Computation of Kolmogorov-Sinai entropy.
+7. Numeric Computation of Kolmogorov-Sinai entropy, TBA.
-8. Definition of chaos, by Ott.
+8. Definition of chaos, by Ott, TBA,
 7. Chaos control, TBA.
-8. Other stuff I have not yet decided upon, since this is like a pre-alpha version.
 8. Suggest or Contribute more stuff!